kerryzhu108/UofTLocals/309backend/README.md

 ### Starting the server
 1. Ensure you have a `mongodb` instance running.
+2. CD into 309backend
-2. Install necessary dependencies `npm install`
+3. Install necessary dependencies `npm install`
-3. Run the server `npm start`
+4. Run the server `npm start`